tombh/streaming/JOURNAL.md

 # Journal
 ## 2025
+📅 **May 13th**
+Morning: Been thinking more about the idea of how we evolve terminals past ANSI codes.
+I'm almost tempted to write one more feature which would be to provide a socket like Wayland or X11 does so that any application could render to the containing Tattoy compositor.
+It would even work over SSH (with the `-R` option), the only thing I'm not clear on yet is how an application can output plain, parsable text on STDOUT and fancy coloured text via the Tattoy socket?
+TBC...
+But anyway, just want to get on with the website today, can I get it as ready as it can be before updating it for the first release?
+Wayland can't record single windows so how do we make little GIFs of the various features for the website?
+Evening: Really great progress on the website again.
+I finally feel like all the code and structure is there, so it's all just content now.
+Started writing my big picture blog post: An End To ANSI Codes.
+Feels really good to be doing this none code side of things.
+I'm starting to get excited for the release!

 📅 **May 12th**
 Afternoon: Late start, just gotta carry on with the website.
 Not totally happy with the little white T logo, but I think it's okay for now?
 Evening: Short stream but great progress on the website, homepage lookin really nice, got a nice screenshot.The site code is basically working now, just need to fill everything in.
 How far should I build things up before getting back to Tattoy itself?